tjworks/tapdata-docs-en/docs/cloud/user-guide/data-development/process-node.md

 ## Add and Delete Fields

 The **Add and Delete Fields** node can be added to the canvas and its parameters can be configured after connecting it to the data node.
-It allows for adding new fields or deleting existing fields, and if a field is deleted, it will not be passed to the next node.
+It allows for adding new fields or deleting existing fields, and if a field is deleted, it will not be passed to the next node, and you can also adjust the fields order.

 ![](../../images/add_and_delete_fields.png)